macorlett/macorlett.github.io/_posts/2016-02-04-i-want-to-get-better.md

 ---
 layout: post
 date: 2016-02-04
-title: 'I want to get better'
+title: I want to get better
-sub-header: 'And I'll start with the only way I know how.'
+sub-header: And I'll start with the only way I know how.
 ---

 Writing has always been tuff for me, ever since I was a kid.
 While others around me picked it up with ease, letters and words were something my brain just didn't comprehend.<!-- excerpt ends --> Though never diagnosed my parents choked it up to mostly like a case of dyslexia. still, to this day I often struggle with it, though it's not so bad considering most everything has inbuilt spell check.